 Advice from Essential Energy attached at Schedule 2 is to be complied with.

+Reason: To ensure referral agency advice is complied with.

 Obtain Construction Certificate

 Obtain a construction from Queanbeyan-Palerang Regional Council or an appropriately accredited private certifier before undertaking any work.
 Forward a copy of any construction certificate issued by a private certifier to Queanbeyan-Palerang Regional Council at least 2 days before undertaking any work in accordance with that construction certificate.